-Jorgensen is the current home of the Liquid Sunlight Alliance, a research partnership led by Caltech to create liquid fuels from sunlight, water, carbon dioxide, and nitrogen.
+Jorgensen is the current home of the Resnick Sustainability Institute (RSI), which fosters advances in energy science and technology through research, education, and communication.
+Jorgensen also houses the Liquid Sunlight Alliance, a research partnership led by Caltech to create liquid fuels from sunlight, water, carbon dioxide, and nitrogen.